karmab/kcli/README.rst

    profile or plan file
 -  *nested* Defaults to True
 -  *tunnel* Defaults to False.
-Setting it to true will make kcli use tunnels for console and for ssh access
+Setting it to true will make kcli use tunnels for console and for ssh access.
+You want that if you only open ssh port to your hypervisor!
+-  *sharedkey* Defaults to False.
+Set it to true so that a private/public key gets shared between all the nodes of your plan.
+   Additionally, root access will be allowed

 Profiles configuration
 ----------------------